teotikalki/stop-spammer-registrations-plugin/readme.txt

 * Restored Right Now and Plugins settings links.
 I only create the link if you have actually reached the settings or history pages so as not to be burned by things like WP 3.8 changing the way they find a page.
 * made a check spam for user registrations.
 I have been saving IP addresses since 5.0 version.
 * White listed Vaultpress so the plugin will not deny access.

+=5.4=
+*  Fixed an issue with action links on the plugins page

 == Frequently Asked Questions ==
 = Help, I'm locked out of my Website =